abelgomez/cpntools.toolkit/README.md

 This repository contains the necessary plug-ins to create CPN Tools files from EMF.
 In addition, it provides capabilities to layout and serialize the EMF-compatible Petri nets into the "normative" CPN Tools XML format.

+## Installing the *CPN Tools toolkit*

+In Eclipse, go to `Help -> Install New Software...` and use http://som-research.github.io/cpntools.toolkit/updates/ as the URL for the update site.

+The *CPN Tools toolkit* requires [Eclipse Neon](https://eclipse.org/neon/) (4.6) or higher.

 ## Repository contents

 ### Plug-in Projects